 His skills as a grant writer fully financed his graduate education and won for the Providence Public School System an $837,000 award to improve social studies teaching in its secondary schools.

-Research areas include the Cold War, the Vietnam War, and the history of the American Revolution, the American founding, and the early American republic.
+Research areas include the history of United States foreign relations in all eras of American history.
 He encourages students interested in in-depth research on most any topic in American history to speak with him about Independent Study Projects.